 We made a list of all persons we had harmed and became willing to make amends to them all.

-Step 8 is about those people, including ourselves, who have been harmed by our couple dysfunction, such as family members, children, friends, and fellow workers.
+Step Eight is about those people—including ourselves—who have been harmed by our couple dysfunction, such as family members, children, friends, and co-workers.
 In this Step, we continue to take our coupleship inventory.
 This Step helps us to interact with other people in new ways.
-This Step calls for changes in our behavior.
+It calls for changes in our behavior.

-In Step 8 we need to determine the harm that we caused.
-What was the exact nature of this harm?
-It helps to categorize our wrongdoing into four groups:
+In Step Eight we need to determine the harm that we have caused.
+What is the exact nature of this harm?
+It helps to categorize our wrongdoing into the following four groups:

 - Holding grudges

 - Withholding information